HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/user_privacy_pii.md

-# Privacy and user PII
+# User privacy and PII

 HCL People Service provides a set of features to manage user privacy and personal identifiable information (PII).
 This section outlines the procedures for handling user data, including the retrieval and erasure of personal information.